jetbrains-academy/algo-challenges-in-kotlin/Greedy Algorithms/Distinct Summands/solution.md

 ### Solution

-It is not difficult to see one cannot represent 8 as the sum of four positive distinct integers.
+It is not difficult to see that one cannot represent 8 as the sum of four positive distinct integers.
 Indeed, assume that $8=a_1+a_2+a_3+a_4$ and $a_1<a_2<a_3<a_4$.
 Then, $a_1 \ge 1$, $a_2 \ge 2$, $a_3 \ge 3$, and $a_4 \ge 4$.
 But then